Research Themes

 The complexity of enzyme catalysis, consisting of ligand recognition and exquisite discrimination followed by rapid catalytic turnover, has traditionally been difficult to study.
 Recent developments in molecular modelling of macromolecules and powerful molecular biological methodologies now offer new approaches for improving our understanding of enzyme structure-function relationships.
 Our research program combines these methodologies to explore the fundamentals of enzyme catalysis.
 The benefits of better understanding enzyme catalysis are numerous: we are gaining a better understanding of enzyme-based drug resistances and are modifying enzymes for synthetic applications.
 Currently, there is a pressing need for development of complementary strategies to provide greater detail about the nature of enzyme-ligand interactions for applications including drug design and biocatalysis.
 To improve our capacity to modify enzymes for synthetic purposes, we are gaining additional insight into the plasticity of enzyme active sites by distinguishing the elements that are indispensable for function from those that can be altered.
 We develop and apply methodologies that enhance the speed, power and information-content of the various steps implicated in enzyme engineering.

-Team members: Claudèle Lemay-St-Denis, Stella Cellier-Goetghebeur, Maxime Saint-Aubin, Samy Faraj
+Team members: Stella Cellier-Goetghebeur, Samy Faraj, Roxana Tarabuta

 Engineering cytochrome P450 enzymes for industrial applications

-Team members: Ali Fendri, Jonathan Besna, Douglas Fansher
+Team members: Jonathan Besna, Douglas Fansher, Mehdi Zemouri, Ahmad Salehi

 P450 monooxygenases are heme-containing enzymes used in biocatalysis.
 In recent years, there has been increasing interest in using P450 enzymes as biocatalysts due to their ability to perform highly selective reactions under mild conditions, reducing the environmental impact of chemical processes.
 P450 BM3 from Bacillus megaterium hydroxylates various substrates using NADPH and molecular oxygen.
 Mutations near the heme have expanded its substrate range beyond fatty acids.
 Colorimetric methods, such as bacterial colony-based assays, accelerate substrate screening.
 Expanding P450 BM3's substrate range for industrially relevant reactions would improve efficiency and sustainability by reducing reliance on harsh chemical catalysts.
 This versatile enzyme could be used in pharmaceuticals, agrochemicals, and fine chemicals, providing access to new chemical scaffolds and stereoisomers for high-value products.